 Wax buildup

-Earwax is produced by your glands to moisturize and protect your skin.
-It doesn’t usually need to be removed from your ears unless it’s causing symptoms, according to the American Academy of Otolaryngology – Head and Neck Surgery.
+Your glands produce earwax to moisturize and protect your skin.
+It doesn’t usually need to be removed from your ears unless it’s causing symptoms.

 Here are ways to remove wax buildup from your ears:

-- Soften earwax by placing a few drops of olive oil or mineral oil in your ear.
+• Soften earwax by placing a few drops of olive or mineral oil in your ear.

-- Use over-the-counter ear drops or an earwax removal kit.
+• Use over-the-counter (OTC) ear drops or an earwax removal kit.

 Allergies